soura-phy/soura-phy.github.io/projects/positrons.md

 ---
 layout: post
 title: 511 keV
-description: Relaxed Constraints on Positrons Contributing to the Galactic Annihilation Signal
+description: The 511 keV line in the Galaxy
 ---